 \section{Numerical Experiments}

 In this section, we conduct a series of numerical experiments to compare different methods for detecting core--periphery structure and to assess the robustness of our methods to perturbations of a network.
 In Section \ref{sec:family_of_synthetic_networks}, we examine synthetic networks with a global community structure and local core--periphery structure.
 In Section \ref{sec:real_networks}, we apply our various methods for detecting core--periphery structure to several empirical data sets.
-In Appendix 3, we examine networks with ``planted'' high-degree vertices in the periphery.
-Throughout this section, we refer to {\sc Degree-Core} as the method of detecting core--periphery structure by simply computing the vertex degrees and then applying the {\sc FIND-CUT} method.
-Recall that this is for the situation of assuming a lower bound on the sizes of the core and periphery sets by having knowledge of the ``boundary'' sizes.
+In Appendix 3, we examine networks with ``planted'' high-degree vertices in the periphery, motivated by the recent work of \cite{XZhang2014} that demonstrated that degree-based separation is suboptimal for certain types of networks (in particular, ones with either a very weak or very strong core--periphery structure.
+Throughout this section, we use the term {\sc Degree-Core} to refer to the method of detecting core--periphery structure by simply computing the vertex degrees and then applying the {\sc FIND-CUT} method.
+In doing so, we assume that we have knowledge of the ``boundary'' sizes and thereby assume that there is a lower bound on the sizes of the core and periphery sets.